 The effect is an unparalleled immersive experience that allows visitors to connect with the sculpture and, through it, the surrounding city as well.
 From this experience, the name "Cloud Gate" was derived, as the work acts as a sort of portal between the world of clouds and skyscrapers and the world of the viewers on the ground.

 Omphalos (navel) of Cloud Gate

 Kapoor also wanted to ensure viewers could get the same treatment as the surrounding buildings.
-To facilitate this desire, there is a 12 foot high opening beneath the sculpture (the "gate" portion) which leads visitors to the omphalos, or navel, of the work.
+To facilitate this desire, a 12-foot high opening beneath the sculpture (the "gate" portion) leads visitors to the omphalos, or navel, of the work.
 As seen above, this area of the sculpture distorts reflections like a fun house mirror, creating a delightfully playful experience for viewers to enjoy.

 Viewers photograph and enjoy Cloud Gate

-Cloud Gate was constructed by Performance Structures, an Oakland, California based company which had originally planned to build the sculpture there and ship it by sea to Chicago.
-When this plan proved unfeasible, construction was shifted on-site.
+Cloud Gate was constructed by Performance Structures, an Oakland, California-based company that had initially planned to build the sculpture there and ship it by sea to Chicago.
+However, when this plan proved unfeasible, construction was shifted on-site.
 Two massive steel rings and a steel truss support the work from its hollow inside.
-Attached to this interior structure are metal brackets which support the outer skin and allow the metallic object to expand and contract with fluctuations in the exterior temperature.
+Attached to this interior structure are metal brackets that support the outer skin and allow the metallic object to expand and contract with fluctuations in the exterior temperature.

 For Further Information: